Why Are Escape Rooms So Stressful?

 Escape rooms immerse you in a different world, complete with dark and unfamiliar settings.
 The combination of immersive environments and suspenseful elements enhances the overall experience and keeps you on edge.

-See also What Was The Point Of The Escape Room Movie?
+See also What Is The Limit Of People In An Escape Room?

 Dark, unfamiliar settings